Jenny Bishop

 Research Interests

-• Qualitative research experience investigating the provision of self-care information for minor illnesses within Primary Care.
+• Qualitative research experience investigating the provision of self-care information for minor illnesses within the primary care setting.

 • Clinical supervision in practice